Florianblt/-M2-S1-flux_filter_back/README.md

 $ yarn run start:dev
 ```

+## Using the app
+A swagger is installed at the following url: http://localhost:3000/v2/api/docs

 ## Create the first admin user

-After creating an user with http://localhost:3000/v2/api/users/register, you can use the Admin at http://localhost:8080/ to access and modify the database datas.
+After creating an user with http://localhost:3000/v2/api/users/register, you can use the Adminer at http://localhost:8080/ to access and modify databases datas.
+Just pass the user's role to 'Admin'.

 ## Test